Man-Bat

 Man-Bat (Dr. Robert Kirkland "Kirk" Langstrom) is a fictional character appearing in American comic books published by DC Comics.
 Introduced in Detective Comics #400 (June 1970) as an enemy of the superhero Batman, the character belongs to the collective of adversaries that make up his rogues gallery.
 Originally portrayed as a supervillain, later incarnations show the Man-Bat as a sympathetic villain or antihero.

 In the original version of the story, Kirk Langstrom was a zoologist who tried to give humans a bat's acute sonar sense.
-He managed to develop an extract that could supposedly do this, but upon testing it on himself, he transformed into an anthropomorphic feral half-bat hybrid, lacking sentience and acting purely on instinct.
+He managed to develop an extract that could supposedly do this.
+Upon testing it on himself, he transformed into an anthropomorphic feral half-bat hybrid, lacking sapience and acting purely on instinct.
 Batman managed to reverse the effects, but Langstrom would return as the Man-Bat time and time again, albeit not necessarily as a villain, as Langstrom would sometimes retain enough sanity to use his powers for good.
-Several other characters have since appeared as similar Man-Bat creatures, including Langstrom's wife Francine and father Abraham.
+Several other characters have since appeared as similar Man-Bat creatures, including Langstrom's wife Francine, his father Abraham Langstrom, and some League of Assassins operatives that make up the Man-Bat Commandos.

 Since his debut at the end of the Silver Age of Comic Books, the Man-Bat has been featured in various media adaptations, including television series and video games.
 In 2017, the Man-Bat was ranked as IGN's 16th-best Batman villain.